gary-rafferty/cranson-app/README.md

 - [x] Search applications within n metres
 - [ ] API entry point for search within n metres
 - [x] Pagination across API responses
-- [ ] Determine update frequency of Fingal dataset
+- [ ] Deploy to Heroku (Postgis extension required)
-- [ ] Once determined, automatically retrieve/parse the dataset using Cron/Scheduler
+- [ ] Use scheduler to retrieve/parse the dataset each day
 - [ ] Can we derive / access any other resources not exposed in the dataset
 - [ ] Investigate other authority datasets